Going to is not a tense. It is a special structure that we use to talk about the future.

-The structure is:
+The structure of going to is:

-Going to - intention
+going to for intention

 We use going to when we have the intention to do something before we speak.
 We have already made a decision before speaking.
 Look at these examples: